music-suite/music-suite/docs/src/User-Guide.md

 Just (1 <-> 3)
 ```

-Here `Maybe` is used to represent the "empty span".
-The class `HasPosition1` refines `HasPosition` by explicitly disallowing the empty span:
+`Nothing` is used to represent the "empty era".
+This is used for scores which doesn't have any notes.
+The class `HasPosition1` is similar to  `HasPosition`, but is only defined for types that can not have ane empty era.
+Consequently, there is no such instance for the `Score` type (since empty scores are allowed).

 ```haskell
 >>> _era1 (1 <-> 3)
 1 <-> 3
 ```

 Values with a position allow many useful combinators to be defined.
-For example here we use `during` to add a pedal note underneath a melody:
+For example here we use `during` to add a pedal note to a melody:

 ```music+haskell
 let